niemopen/ntac-admin/documents/docs/NDR-RDF-250630/rdf-comments-dpk.md

 > For example, consider the documentation of the nc:PersonName **object** property shown below:

 In natural language "object" means "thing", any discrete item that can be counted.
-A ball or a person are objects, as opposed to water which (above the molecular level) is a substance, not an item.
+Baseballs and people are objects, as opposed to water which (above the molecular level) is a substance, not an item.

 In computing, object has a more specific meaning: an item with associated behavior.
 In natural language the number 5 is an object, but in computing the number 5 is an object with associated